-- Whether values are interpreted as numbers depends on Locale in the Preferences window. - Non-numeric values (including empty values) are ignored. - To replace empty values with zeros use the Replace transform. - To modify the numerical precision of the results use the Num Format transform. - To add a '%' at the end of values use the Insert transform. - To copy columns before using Scale use Copy Cols. - Warnings are shown in the Warnings tab for non-numeric values.
+- Whether values are interpreted as numbers depends on locale. - Non-numeric values (including empty values) are ignored. - To replace empty values with zeros use the Replace transform. - To modify the numerical precision of the results use the Num Format transform. - To add a '%' at the end of values use the Insert transform. - To copy columns before using Scale use Copy Cols. - Warnings are shown in the Warnings tab for non-numeric values.